Hunt for medical gear to fight virus becomes all-consuming

 PARIS -- The hunt for masks, ventilators and other medical supplies consumed the U.S. and Europe on Monday, as new coronavirus infections soared and political paralysis stalled efforts for a quick aid package from Congress.

-On the financial markets, U.S. futures jumped and global stock benchmarks trimmed their losses Monday after the U.S. Federal Reserve said it will lend to small and large businesses and local government to help them cope with the economic damage created by the outbreak.
+On the financial markets, U.S. futures jumped and global stock benchmarks trimmed their losses after the U.S. Federal Reserve said it will lend to small and large businesses and local governments to help them cope with the economic damage created by the outbreak.

 The risk to doctors, nurses and others on the front lines has become plain: Italy has seen at least 18 doctors with coronavirus die.
 Spain reported that more than 3,900 health care workers have become infected, accounting for roughly 12% of the country's total cases.